Discover the Love You Dream Of & Deserve

 - Get comfortable talking with your partner about your differences and needs, without falling into arguments, silent withdrawal, or feeling overwhelmed, defensive or fearful.

-- Feel more secure and capable of supporting your partner so you can appreciate him/her as an individual, while feeling good about the relationship at the same time.
+- Calm Attachment fears from a difficult childhood, so you can feel more secure and capable of supporting your partner and appreciate him/her as an individual, while feeling good about the relationship at the same time.

 - Learn to stay close and trusting – or rebuild intimacy – as you negotiate this new exciting stage in your relationship.